espruino/BangleApps/apps/pooqroman/README.md

 Since this is intended as a design exercise, it does not and will probably never support the Bangle's standard widgets.
 Sorry about that, but control of all the pixels was just too important to me.

 There's also no support for internationalisation at present.
-This irks me, but… well, talk to me about it if there's a language you'd like.
+This irks me, but... well, talk to me about it if there's a language you'd like.

 ## The future